GameServerManagers/LinuxGSM-Docs/requirements/gamedig.md

 ### Install Gamedig npm

-once nodejs is installed use npm to install gamedig using the following command.
+Once nodejs is installed, use npm to install gamedig using the following command.

 ```text
 npm install gamedig -g